uziins/sqlython/README.md

 #### Parameters

-- data (dict|required) - A dictionary of key-value pairs to insert into the database.
+- data (dict|kwargs|required) - A dictionary of key-value pairs or keyword arguments to insert into the database.

 Insert a new record into the database.